OkHi/okhi-woocommerce/readme.txt

 Should you need help, reach us at @letsokhi on twitter.

-== Automatic Installation ==
+== Installation ==

-Search for the plugin ‘okhi woocommerce’ within wordpress plugins store, from your website’s dashboard Install and activate the plugin
-Go to the integrations tab of woocommerce and find the OkHi tab to configure the plugin with an API key provided to you.
+1. Download the plugin file to your computer and unzip it
+2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory.
+3. Activate the plugin from the Plugins menu within the WordPress admin.
+4. Don't forget to configure your API key and switch to production once done testing

+Or use the automatic installation wizard through your admin panel, just search for “OkHi woocommerce”